jackzhaojin/career-blogs/LinkedIn2025/2025-06-12-agentic-ai-series-1-auth-and-cicd/2025-06-12-actual-blog.md

 * My Azure Blob Storage account
 * My AI Foundry instance

 No keys.
 No passwords.
-Just native RBAC.
+Just native RBAC (role based access control).
 ![azure system mi access](systemmi.png)

 This is Azure at its best: services talking to services using built-in identities and scoped permissions.
 It keeps the surface area minimal and the setup clean.
 I configured all of this manually in the Azure Portal for speed.
 No Infrastructure as Code yet.